igd-geo/lidarserv/README.md

 }
 ```

-Reload node: (after points have been added)
+Reload node: (after points have been added - basically replaces the node by the new version of itself)
 ```json
 {
  "IncrementalResult": {